College of Arts and Sciences

 • Students must obtain a minimum 2.0 G.P.A. across all psychology courses to graduate with a B.A. or a B.S. in psychology.

-• A maximum of 6 credits of PSY 090, 091, 190, and 191 (independent study) and/or PSY 192 (internship) may be counted toward the 39 credits for the major.
+• A maximum of 6 credits of non-capstone PSY 090, 091, 190, and 191 (independent study) and/or PSY 192 (internship) may be counted toward the 39 credits for the major.
+Non-capstone independent studies and all interships will be awarded CR/NC grades.

 Psychology Minor